Dangerous Woman: Critical reception

-Larry Bartleet of NME wrote that apart from the "consistent songwriting clout that elevates this album from recent efforts by Grande's teen-star peers, Demi Lovato and Selena Gomez" (referring to Confident and Revival, respectively), the "modish message of empowerment feels honest coming from Grande."
+Larry Bartleet of NME praised the album's "consistent songwriting" and viewed its themes of empowerment as more "honest" than comparable releases by some of Grande's contemporaries, including Demi Lovato's Confident and Selena Gomez's Revival.
 Michael Cragg from The Observer noted that during her successful previous album she had lost her identity in the process, but in comparison, he noted that the album is a "refinement of her sound", and concluded that "held together by Grande's skyscraping voice, Dangerous Woman throws a lot at the wall and, brilliantly, most of it sticks."
 Erik Ernst of Milwaukee Journal Sentinel opined that "like much of the disc, it's an unexpected, but remarkable, choice from a confident pop star ready to set her own path to the top."
 Maeve McDermott of USA Today summarized that Dangerous Woman, "like its title suggests", is "a mature portrait of an artist blessed with one of pop's strongest voices, brimming with potential hits."
 Quinn Moreland of Pitchfork viewed that "Grande does not need to force any sort of spirit, she is full of it already.
 She just needs to find the Dangerous Woman within herself and let her break free."

-The Plain Dealer's Troy L. Smith wrote that the album "plays it safe and smart", explaining it "functions as My Everything 2.0 – a collection of pitch-perfect hooks and slick production built in the mold of Mariah Carey."
+The Plain Dealers Troy L. Smith wrote that the album "plays it safe and smart", explaining it "functions as My Everything 2.0 – a collection of pitch-perfect hooks and slick production built in the mold of Mariah Carey."
 For Theon Weber of Spin, "Grande is most complete on record when she's playing a diva."
-Sal Cinquemani of Slant Magazine wrote that Grande "too often tries to look and sound more mature than she is,"observing that "the songs on the album's latter half are limited by their strict adherence to contemporary pop and R&B trends."
+Sal Cinquemani of Slant Magazine wrote that Grande "too often tries to look and sound more mature than she is", observing that "the songs on the album's latter half are limited by their strict adherence to contemporary pop and R&B trends."
 In a mixed review, Christopher R. Weingarten of Rolling Stone opined that "as an album artist, she's prone to a schizophrenic sound and unfortunate sequencing," adding that "we're still no closer to figuring out who she wants to be."
 He also said that "her talents are wasted on meaningful-sounding but ultimately trite lyrics.
 However, her phrasing remains unique and powerful and pyrotechnic."